 Unit Count: over 1900 locations in 42 states

-A simple Google search will reveal a lot about Chick-Fil-A’s stance in the restaurant industry—they’re poised to dominate the fast food world.
+A simple Google search will reveal a lot about Chick-Fil-A’s stance in the restaurant industry—the brand is poised to dominate the fast food world.
 According to QSR magazine, the company generates more revenue per restaurant than any other fast-food chain in the U.S. with just short of 2,000 restaurants.
 The brand is best known for its chicken sandwich, which is typically served with waffle fries.

 Investment Range: $292,300 - $442,100